fission-codes/kubo-car-mirror/README.md

 cd ../kubo
 make build-carmirror
 git add .
-git commit -m "Add build-carmirror target"
+git commit -m "Add build-carmirror make target"
 ```

 Push your changes to your branch.
-Now you will be able to clone your fork of kubo and just run `make build-carmirror` to build kubo with kubo-car-mirror.
+Now you will be able to clone the branch of your kubo fork and just run `make build-carmirror` to build kubo with the kubo-car-mirror plugin.
-The build will also have the `carmirror` CLI located in `kubo/cmd/carmirror/carmirror`.
-It is gitignore'd similar to how the `ipfs` CLI is gitignore'd,
+The build will also install the `carmirror` CLI to `kubo/carmirror/cmd/carmirror/carmirror`.
+This binary will be gitignore'd, similar to how the `ipfs` CLI's binary is gitignore'd, so you don't accidentally add a platform specific binary added to Git.

-since you don't want a platform specific binary added to Git.
+By default the latest version of the main branch in kubo-car-mirror will be built.
+If you want to build a specific version, you can set the `KUBO_CAR_MIRROR_GIT_VERSION` environment variable before building.

 ## Testing